argonne-lcf/Megatron-DeepSpeed/ALCF/notes/cpt.md

 3. **Run CPT**: Load your checkpoint and run CPT with the --finetube flag.
 Note that you might need to convert your checkpoints following [these instructions](https://github.com/argonne-lcf/Megatron-DeepSpeed/blob/main/ALCF/notes/universal_checkpoint_bug.md) to a universal checkpoint.

-##### If loss is not recovering after increasing the pretraining data weight, one can switch to a LR centric approach:
+##### Strategy 3: If loss is not recovering after increasing the pretraining data weight, one can switch to a LR centric approach:
 If increasing the replay weight from the pretraining dataset does not lead to loss recovery, switch to a **LR-centric approach**.

 - Start from a **converged checkpoint** (i.e., *after* LR cooldown).